abersheeran/asgi-ratelimit/README.md

 ### Custom auth error handler

-Normally exceptions raised in the authentication function result in an Internal Server Error, but you can pass a function to handle the errors and send back the appropriate respone to the user.
+Normally exceptions raised in the authentication function result in an Internal Server Error, but you can pass a function to handle the errors and send the appropriate response back to the user.
 ```python
 async def handle_auth_error(exc: Exception) -> ASGIApp: